TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 13/2 Samuel 13.20.md

 ---

-And Absalom her brother said unto her, Hath Amnon thy brother been with thee? but now hold thy peace, my sister: he is thy brother; take not this thing to heart.
+Absalom her brother said to her, "Has Amnon your brother been with you?
+But now hold your peace, my sister.
+He is your brother.
+Don't take this thing to heart."
 So Tamar remained desolate in her brother Absalom's house.